cube3power/atsd/rule-engine/README.md

 ```

 The expression evaluates to `true` when the forecast deviates from the
-15 minute weighted average by more than 2 standard deviations for the given series.
+15 minute median by more than 2 standard deviations for the given series, subject to additional lower and upper value constraints.

 ## Examples